apache/beam/sdks/python/apache_beam/examples/inference/README.md

 https://www.kaggle.com/datasets/nishiodens/japan-real-estate-transaction-prices

 #### Models:
-This example relies on having different sklearn pipelines.
-Since not all examples in this dataset are full, a different model will be chosen based on what is available.
  Prebuilt sklearn pipelines are hosted at: https://storage.cloud.google.com/apache-beam-ml/models/japanese_housing/

+Note: This example uses more than one model.
+Since not all features in an example are populated, a different model will be chosen based on available data.

+For example an example without distance to the nearest station will use a model that doesn't rely on that data.

 #### Running the Pipeline
 To run locally, use the following command: